-Join Aaron Quigley for an in-depth discussion in this video Adding media, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Adding media, part of Learning Captivate 8.

 Adding media to slides is a very quick process, and there's a lot of different media that you can add.
 Because our slide template has an Image placeholder, if I click on the plus icon inside of this box it's going to automatically try to get me to select an Image.
 However, maybe we don't want to add an image here.
 Perhaps we want to add avatar or even a video clip.
 To add general media let's use the Media drop-down menu at the top of the screen.
 Here we can select between adding an Image, Audio, Video, Animation, Characters, or even an HTML5 Animation.